tak-abrahamsunday/terraform-awscloud/README.md

 }
 ```

-Generate this JSON file that will define the **Permission Boundary** for this IAM Role explicitly setting a boundary for what can be done and deny any no-regulated/defined privileges that could be attempted to be granted (e.g.: Administrator Access, etc.).
+Generate a JSON file to enforce via an AWS IAM Policy **Devops--Permission-Boundaries.Policy** what can be allowed and deny privileges that could be attempted to be self-granted (e.g.: Administrator Access, etc.).
+This policy will be attached to the AWS IAM Role **DevOps--Custom-Access.Role**.

 ```console
 CONFIG_JSON="/tmp/${DEVOPS_CUSTOM_BOUNDARY}.json";